General Information / Frequently Asked Questions

 Yes I do.
 I am patient and friendly and try my best to make beginners feel at ease.

-Can parents sit in on lessons and do you recommend it?
+Can parents sit in on lessons and what are your thoughts on this?

 Parents are welcome to sit in on lessons.
-Sometimes a parent sitting in can help pupils to focus whereas other times it doesn't help as a parent's presence can make a pupil feel under more pressure.
+Sometimes a parent sitting in can help students to focus whereas other times it doesn't help as they may feel pressured.

 What are the advantages of private lessons over school lessons?